DFE-Digital/get-into-teaching-app/app/views/content/blog/returning-to-teaching-with-interational-experience.md

 My advice would be to:

-* always contact head teachers in advance of applying for jobs in the UK
+* always contact headteachers in advance of applying for jobs in the UK
 * engage with social media, blogs and education books to stay up-to-date while away
 * visit schools and attend conferences on your visits back to the UK
 * not worry about behaviour management - honestly, teenagers are teenagers everywhere!